landonpierce/azure-ad-b2c-learning-collection/README.md

 ## Managing B2C Programatically

 You can manage most aspects of B2C by using the [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api).
-Here are some resources for learning how to manage your B2C tenant programatically.
+Note that at the time of writing this, some of the endpoints used are still in beta.
+Here are some resources for learning how to manage your B2C tenant programmatically.

 - [Managing Azure AD B2C with Microsoft Graph](https://learn.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-operations)
 - [Deploying custom policies with Azure Piplines](https://learn.microsoft.com/en-us/azure/active-directory-b2c/deploy-custom-policies-devops)